Nazneenp/language_translation/README.md

 ## Features

-- Translate English sentences to French and German.
-- Dynamically update the translation result on the same page.
+This Flask web application allows users to translate English sentences to French and Spanish.
+It provides a user-friendly interface where users can input a sentence, select a target language, and click "Translate" to view the translation result on a new page.

 ## Requirements